Dementia and memory

 Phone: 020 3317 6584

-Website: https://www.candi.nhs.uk/services/camden-memory-service
+Website: https://www.northlondonmentalhealth.nhs.uk/service-details/service/camden-memory-service-85/

 Getting help from Adult Social Care

-If you are having difficulties completing the referral form, require urgent support, or are concerned about the immediate safety of a vulnerable person, please phone Contact Camden on 020 7974 4444, and when prompted, say ‘Adult Social Care’.
+If you are having difficulties completing a referral form, require urgent support, or are concerned about the immediate safety of a vulnerable person, please phone Contact Camden on 020 7974 4444, and when prompted, say ‘Adult Social Care’.

-The assessment is a conversation with Adult Social Care to work out what care and support. arrangements you might need, based on what is important to you.
+An assessment is a conversation with Adult Social Care to work out what care and support. arrangements you might need, based on what is important to you.

 Visit About Adult Social Care to find out more about how Adult Social Care can support you.